 Le Club AccorHotels offers the option of transferring your points to any of their partner frequent flyer programs.

 Here are the transfer rates and minimum manual transfer amounts for the most popular for us in Australia:

 - United MileagePlus: 2:1, 2,000 minimum

 To transfer your points from Le Club AccorHotels to the frequent flyer program of your choice, you can either do it yourself when you reach the minimum threshold or set up an automatic transfer (not available for Velocity).

 Choose auto-transfer for Qantas, Asia Miles and KrisFlyer

-With manual transfer, you need to log in then transfer the points once you reach the minimum transfer amount and you need to use or transfer the points within 12 months.
+With a manual transfer, you need to log in, and then transfer the points once you reach the minimum transfer amount, and you need to use or transfer the points within 12 months.
 There are ways around this though—for Qantas Points, you only require 1 Le Club point in your account to enable auto-transfer; for Asia Miles and KrisFlyer, it’s 2 points.

 You need to do a manual transfer for Velocity